-Staff members demonstrate a good knowledge of the Statutory framework for the Early Years Foundation Stage and use this well to support children's learning and development.
+Staff members demonstrate a good knowledge of the Statutory framework for the Early Years Foundation Stage.
+They use this well to support children's learning and development through their leisure activities.
 Each child in the early years age range has an individual file containing observations, photographs and examples of their work.
-This information is linked to the areas of learning and identifies next steps in learning and staff complete written summaries of learning on a regular basis.
-This ensures staff have good knowledge of children's individual strengths and weaknesses and know where to provide additional support if required.
-Good partnerships are in place with the host school children attend and information is shared to ensure learning in the club complements children's learning at school.
+This information is linked to the areas of learning and identifies children's next steps, and staff complete written summaries of learning on a regular basis.
+This ensures staff have good knowledge of children's individual strengths and weaknesses and know where to provide additional support when required.
+Good partnerships are in place with the host school children attend and information is shared to ensure that children's leisure time in the club complements their learning at school.
+The club is effective in supporting children who speak English as an additional language, and any children with special educational needs and/or disabilities are fully integrated.

-Children have access to the spacious school hall, outdoor play area and associated facilities within the school.
-All children are enthusiastic and happy to attend the club following their day in school, and enjoy interacting with staff and other children within the club.
+Children have access to the spacious school gym, hall, outdoor play areas and associated facilities within the school.
+All children are enthusiastic and happy to attend the club following their day in school, and enjoy interacting with the staff and other children.
 The quality of teaching is consistently good.
 For example, staff support children well as they play and join in sensitively, fitting in with children's ideas.
-Children confidently initiate their own games and choose to use various shapes and sizes of construction bricks to build vehicles.
+Children confidently initiate their own games and choose to use various shapes and sizes of bricks to make constructions.
 Staff skilfully engage with children, listening and responding well to their thoughts and ideas, in addition to using purposeful questions to encourage children to think for themselves.
 This helps children to take on roles in their play and represent their own ideas.
-For example, children state they must have a judge to observe the car race and suggest staff record the activities using a computer.
-This all supports children well in developing their communication skills as they engage in meaningful conversations.
+For example, children get organised to go on a nature walk in the field and this is well supported by staff.
+This supports children well in developing their communication skills as they engage in meaningful conversations.
+There is some ongoing negotiation as to who has the spade and who carries the bucket and other resources needed to closely examine the bugs, worms and snails they find.
+The children are thrilled to find three frogs, however, they very quickly escape out of reach.
+There is scope to enhance this activity further by providing even more resources for children.
+Therefore, enabling all children to be fully involved in the activity, further supporting their understanding of the natural world.

-Children have good opportunities to develop physically as they regularly access the outdoor environment in addition to engaging in physical play indoors.
-They perfect and develop their hand to eye coordination and dexterity as they carefully use small construction bricks to create their models and carefully fold sheets of paper to make paper aeroplanes.
-They practice their writing skills as they make patterns and write their names onto the planes choosing from the variety of coloured pens and pencils.
-Children develop their understanding of early maths as they discuss how high and fast the planes fly and identify which one has gone the furthest.
-Children demonstrate an enthusiastic approach to learning, which supports them well in developing the key skills they need for the next steps in their learning as they move through school.
-They clearly love imaginative play and enthusiastically join in the 'super hero' make believe games.
-They run around with excitement skilfully narrating their play and communicating to other children which provides them with good opportunities to express their imagination and be physically active.
-However, at the end of the busy school day some children become tired and there is scope to improve the organisation of the club so that children have space to relax and be quiet, should they choose to do so.
+Children have good opportunities to develop physically as they have free access to the outdoor environment in addition to engaging in physical play indoors.
+They perfect and develop their hand-to-eye coordination and dexterity as they carefully use small construction bricks to create their models.
+They practise their writing skills as they make patterns and write their names in chalk on the outside pathway, choosing from the variety of coloured chalks.
+This develops into a large underwater picture with many fish and sea creatures, extended through purposeful discussion by the staff.
+Children develop their understanding of maths as they play games and count scores.
+Children demonstrate an enthusiastic approach to their leisure time.
+This supports them well in developing the key skills they need for the next steps in their learning as they move through school.
+They clearly love imaginative play and enthusiastically join in the activities and games.